 If the blanket is too large, it could flap beneath your horse’s belly.
-In addition to this being uncomfortable for your horse this could also result in injury from your horse stumbling and tripping over it.
+In addition to this being uncomfortable for your horse, it could also result in injury from your horse stumbling and tripping over it.

-A blanket that’s too big could also get caught on things and prevent your horse from moving around and cause your horse to pull and jerk.
-Your horse trying to remove it from discomfort could also cause injury to your horse as the blanket could pull at their skin, or restrict jarring movements.
+As we discussed earlier, a sheet that’s too big could also get caught on things and prevent your horse from moving around and cause your horse to pull and jerk.
+Your horse trying to remove it from discomfort could also cause injury to your horse as the sheet could pull at their skin, or restrict jarring movements.

-The only equipment you need to measure a horse for a blanket is a fabric measuring tape!
+The only equipment you need to measure a horse for a blanket is a soft measuring tape!
 But I will say, ideally you should have two people to make the process easier.

 So go find a friend!